deltaswapio/token-bridge-relayer/evm/README.md

 }
 ```

-Replace the sample `maxNativeSwapAmount` with your list of maximum native swap amounts keyed by Wormhole Chain ID.
+Replace the sample `maxNativeSwapAmount` with your list of maximum native swap amounts keyed by Deltaswap Chain ID.
 This parameter can be configured on a per-token basis, but to reduce complexity each token will be set to the same value (per chain).

 ```
 # example